Government Palace, Dili: The plaza

 Between the palace and the Avenida is a formal ceremonial urban open space, which was planned as a symbolic replication of the Praça do Comércio in Lisbon.
 In the 2010s, the open space was re-branded from a largo (square) to a praça (plaza) honouring East Timor's unilateral declaration of independence in 1975.
 To its west was originally an infantry barracks and is now the Portuguese embassy.
 To its east was originally an open space planted with trees.

 In the centre of the plaza is a monument erected in 1960 as a tribute to the Portuguese Prince Henry the Navigator.
 António Salazar's Estado Novo regime installed both that monument and other, similar, monuments across the Portuguese Empire.
 Also in 1960, the United Nations General Assembly resolved, in effect, to redefine the Timorese residents of the then Portuguese Timor as colonial subjects of Portugal, and asserted that they, not the colonial power, should determine their identity.
 According to Pat Walsh, an Australian human rights advocate:

 "The [palace] and its largo to Henry were most likely Salazar's way of telling the UN va embora! (get lost) and the Timorese, nos estamos acui para ficar (we're here to stay)."

 During the Indonesian occupation of East Timor, the monument was not damaged or destroyed.
 Walsh has speculated that that is because "...
 Indonesia chose not to antagonise Portugal which at that point was vacillating on the Timor question."
 However, an historian, Geoffrey Gunn, has uncovered evidence, in the form of a publication of a provincial Indonesian government, suggesting that the Indonesians wrongly understood that the monument was dedicated to a mere colonial official in Portuguese Timor.

 Even in the 2010s, few Timorese could identify the monument's true subject.
-Nevertheless, the retention of the monument in such a prominent location appears to have been a conscious decision by East Timor's government to embrace the country's Portuguese colonial legacy as part of its national identity.
+Nevertheless, the retention of the monument in such a prominent location appears to have been a conscious decision by Timor-Leste's government to embrace the country's Portuguese colonial legacy as part of its national identity.